mataramon/Cin2014/README.md

 1- Load a wav file into memory and applied some transformation.
 2- Oral exam (Wednesday 10 mins for each student)

+Week 4 [Theoretical]

+1- compiling code that is compatible with c linkage
+2- Using shared libraries from python (Linux/Windows)

+Week 5 [Final Project]

+Please place your code for your team in the folder week5.
+Remember to introduce a readme file and PLEASE DON'T ERASE THE CODE of your partners :)
+The deadline for the final project is FRIDAY.

+Thank you so much to be in this lightning course.
+I hope you enjoy it and learn a bit more from c++.

+I know there wasn't enough time and that 30 hrs is not enough.
+But thanks for the feedback.

+Enjoy the next week.
+I'll start sending the grades the next week so any question or doubt.
+Send me an e-mail

+-Angel

 Final Project
 ======================================================